jannishuebl/orchparty/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo:
+1. run `bin/setup` to install dependencies
-Then, run `rake spec` to run the tests.
+2. run `rake spec` to run the tests
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `bin/console` for an interactive prompt that will allow you to make some experiments.

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version:
+1. update the version number in `version.rb`
+2. run `bundle exec rake release` which will create a git tag for the version
+3. push git commits and tags and additionally push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing